w-A-L-L-e/anykey-bootloader/README.md

 ```

 ## Burning new bootloader
 Basically means flashing to atmega32u4 with avrdude.
-We've put a config and example of flashing in the avrdude folder.
+We've put a config and example of flashing in the avrdude folder and a flash script in the anykey folder.
 Avrdude is a free tool to write firmware.hex files to microcontrollers.
 You can download avrdude here: https://github.com/sigmike/avrdude
 This needs to be done only once and places the hex file at the end of the microcontrollers memory starting at 0x7000.
 The file you want to flash is anykey/anykey_bootloader.hex.
+After this you can lock/unlock the bootloader at any time provided your sketch has some implemented way to alter the eeprom.

-The configurator will eventually have a stripped down version of the above avrdude tool to allow security updates to the AnyKey dongle itself that are only
-allowed to be official signed hex files that way you can't brick your anykey and you can rest assured it hasn't been tampered with.
+Our own AnyKey configurator GUI will eventually have a stripped down version of the above avrdude tool to allow security updates to the AnyKey dongle itself that are signed official signed hex files.
+That way you can't brick your anykey and you can rest assured the firmware hasn't been tampered with.

 ## Warning
-When using this first test your lock/unlock procedure with either Serial.print's like done above before actually writing to your eeprom.
+When using this first in your own device with a custom sketch: first test your lock/unlock procedure with either Serial.print's like done above before actually writing to your eeprom.
 Once you lock the bootloader down you can't change the application (arduino sketch) anymore until you unlock it (and yes it survives power cycles).
-So make sure you have a way to toggle lock/unlock in some way.
-This can be with a button, switch, or like in the example a simple serial message or
-any elaborate challenge-response or proprietary way you can think off.
-Basically the anykey_bootloader applies the same versatile way of locking that is done
-with LB1 and LB2 for external programming but using an eeprom byte instead of a fuse.
+So make sure you have a reliable way to toggle lock/unlock in some way.
+This can be done by reading a button, switch, or like in the example a simple serial message or any elaborate challenge-response or proprietary way you can think off.
+Basically the anykey_bootloader applies the same versatile way of locking that is done with LB1 and LB2 for external programming but using an eeprom byte instead of a fuse.

 Worst case if you do lock yourself out due to some bug you can indeed do a chip erase and then reflash bootloader+sketch (that is debugged
 or one that leaves pos 1023 at 0xFF ).
 The cool thing is you see that only way out is erasing the entire chip with an external programmer